CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/faq.md

 <details>
   <summary>Why is the syntax highlighting for a shared file different from the native highlighting for that same language in my IDE?</summary>

-In order to provide collaborative features, CodeTogether uses a custom editor for shared files instead of your IDE’s native editor.
+In order to provide collaborative features, CodeTogether Live uses a custom editor for shared files instead of your IDE’s native editor.
 This is why the colors may not be exactly the same; we are working to minimize these differences.

 </details>
 <details>